steffjenl/com-homey-unifinetwork/README.txt

 This version has been tested against version 5.7.x up to 6.0.x of the Ubiquiti UniFi Controller software.
 Lower versions might work too, but is untested.

 Version 6.0.x is UnifiOS, please select 'Port' 443 and 'UnifiOS Device (please use port 443)' in the settings page.
+Please don't use 2FA and use an local account.

 Supported Languages: